clembench: Systematic Evaluation of Chat-Optimized Language Models as Conversational Agents

 The framework for implementing such games and for running the overall benchmark is described in the code repo.
 The implemented games that form the current version of the clembench are described in the paper.
 Here, you can find the results of running the collection of games that forms the current version of the clembench against the list of models shown below.

-We plan to continuously update the leaderboard with new models; and the benchmark with additional games.
-(Last update: 2023-11-20; models added.)
+We are continuously updating the leaderboard with new models; and, less often, the benchmark with additional games.
+Check back often to see the latest version.

 Interaction Settings in the Current Version